eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

     int read_n = recv(conn_sock_fd, buff, sizeof(buff), 0);
 ```

-The `recv()` function is used to receive data from the connected socket.
-The received data is stored in the character buffer `buff`.
-Upon successful reception, the function returns the number of bytes received (`read_n`) and stored in `buff`.
+The `recv()` [function](https://man7.org/linux/man-pages/man2/recv.2.html) is used to receive data from the connected socket.
+This function reads incoming data from the client and stores it in the character buffer `buff`.
+Upon successful reception, `recv()` returns the number of bytes received, which is stored in the variable `read_n`.

-Let’s take care of some error handling in case of unexpected failure.
+Let's ensure we handle any unexpected failures by implementing error handling.

 ```c
     // Client closed connection or error occurred